at1as/BetteREST/README.md

 ```bash
 $ ./bin/better_rest
 ```
+To give BetteR a try, without installing the Gem, it's also hosted on Heroku at http://better-rest.herokuapp.com/

 ## Logs

 Logs (if enabled from the Settings menu in the UI) will be stored in the following location